Article Updates: January 23, 2023

 Pre-2002 V10 Triton engines have an unfortunate design flaw within the cylinder head and spark plug designs that can cause the plugs to actually eject out of cylinder head, or weld themselves to it.

-The biggest design flaw came with the spark plugs holes in the cylinder head.
-At only 5 inches of depth, the spark plugs had to be extremely short to fit within their respective wells in the cylinder head.
+The spark plug holes are only 5 inches deep.
+Therefore, the spark plugs had to be extremely short to fit.
 To accommodate for the short depth, Ford shortened the length of the threads, leaving only about 4 threads on the spark plug compared to most traditional spark plugs with 10+.
 Therefore, there was very little holding the spark plugs into place to start with.

 The PCV hose is made of plastic and therefore is prone to cracking on the 6.8 Triton.
 When the hose cracks, the intake manifold loses pressure and air can leak out of the intake system, leading to a number of performance related issues.